odoo/documentation/content/applications/finance/accounting/fiscal_localizations/localizations/chile.rst

    Documents type 33: Electronic Invoice must have at least one item with tax, otherwise the SII rejects the document validation.

+.. _chile/electronic-invoice-validation:

 Validation and DTE Status
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-When all the invoice information is filled, either manually or automatically when it’s created
+When all the invoice information is filled, either manually or automatically when it's created
 from a sales order, proceed to validate the invoice.
 After the invoice is posted:

 - The DTE File (Electronic Tax Document) is created automatically and added in the chatter.
 - The DTE SII status is set as: Pending to be sent.